plgonzalezrx8/CredForge/README.md

 - Progress indicators are shown for large file processing
 - All scripts provide detailed error messages and usage instructions
 - Files are processed with UTF-8 encoding by default
+- Debug files and development artifacts are stored in the `debug/` folder
+- Comprehensive test suite ensures reliability and correctness

 ## Security Considerations